Kurt Seligmann: Paris

 Seligmann left for Paris in 1929, where he reunited with Giacometti and Courthion.
 That year, he published Le monde au temps des surréalistes (The World in the Age of Surrealists).
 Over the course of his ten years in Paris, he made a number of friends, including Wolfgang Paalen, Yves Tanguy, Kay Sage, and Swiss artists Serge Brignoni and Gérard Vulliamy.
 Seligmann put together a portfolio to impress Jean Arp and André Breton, two eminent Surrealists.
 Courthion wrote a positive review of his work in the journal Cahiers de Belgiques and Arp subsequently invited him first to his studio, then to join the group Abstraction-Création.
 Seligmann served on the executive board, as secretary, and finally as president Auguste Herbin's "right hand man" until the organization's dissolution in 1936.

 Seligmann's first group exhibition was at the Salon des Surindépendants in Paris in October 1930.
 Arp introduced him to Jeanne Bucher, who hosted Seligmann's first solo exhibition at his gallery in February 1932.
 Around this time, he and Tarō Okamoto tried to introduce the neo-concreteism to Paris but were not successful.
 He also joined Gruppe 33, an anti-fascist artist's organization based in Basel.
 In 1937, he was accepted as a member to the Surrealist movement by Breton, a collector of his work.
-Hans Bellmer, Jacques Hérold, Óscar Domínguez, and Richard Oelze were others in his class of inductees; he then met existing members Jean Hélion, and Alberto Magnelli.
+Hans Bellmer, Jacques Hérold, Óscar Domínguez, and Richard Oelze were others in his class of inductees; he then met existing members Jean Hélion and Alberto Magnelli.
 During his half-year honeymoon in 1936, Seligmann visited French Tahiti, which kicked off Seligmann's interest in Indigenous art.
 He visited Alaska and British Columbia in 1938 to collect American ethnographic art for the Musée de l'Homme and spent much of his time looking at tribal art, causing him to develop a particular interest in totems.
+For the museum's display, he purchased the Kʼëgit totem pole from the Hagwilget village.